 Africa Region: Updates

-Compassion child development centres reopened for group activities on Sept.
-5. Children come in shifts so they are able to maintain social distancing as much as possible.
+Compassion child development centres are open and holding normal activities.
 Hygiene kits and multiple hand-washing stations are available at every centre.
 Classrooms and playground equipment are regularly sanitized.
-Since the beginning of the pandemic, staff members have been able to distribute 54,744 food packs and 96,652 hygiene kits to families and provide medical support to 12,146 individuals.
+Staff members continue to educate children on COVID-19 prevention.
+Since the beginning of the pandemic, they have been able to distribute nearly 69,000 food packs and 106,000 hygiene kits to families and provide medical support to over 37,500 individuals.

 The rate of COVID-19 infection in Togo is increasing, with an average of 52 cases reported daily as of July 15.
 This is up from 12 recorded in June.
 Togo has administered enough doses to fully vaccinate around 2 per cent of its population of 8.6 million people.
 A State of Health Emergency remains in effect through at least mid-September.
 This means that most businesses remain open but with restrictions such as masking and social distancing in effect everywhere.
 Churches remain closed and religious activities are more heavily restricted.